Cardano-Talent/website/README.md

-# CardanoSkills
+# Cardano Talent

-CardanoSkills is a comprehensive platform for exploring, learning, and showcasing skills related to the Cardano blockchain ecosystem.
+Cardano Talent is a comprehensive platform for exploring, learning, and showcasing skills related to the Cardano blockchain ecosystem.
 The platform is built with cutting-edge technologies to deliver a modern, fast, and user-friendly experience.

 ## 🛠️ Built With